molarmanful/petproject/README.md

 ![stats](media/stats.png)

-When you start the game, the top-left corner of the screen will show a list of statistics relating to the pet.
+When you start the game, the top-left corner of the screen will show a list of statistics related to the pet.

 ## Misc.